Artvoice

-Artvoice releases its content at its website, Artvoice.com.
+By 2017 the paper had to cease printing because of financial distress.
+Artvoice now releases its content at its website only, Artvoice.com.
 For many years, it was the only professional print competition to The Buffalo News distributed throughout the Buffalo metropolitan area.

-For 26 years Artvoice hosted the "Arties" Awards, an event created by its theater editor Anthony Chase to celebrate excellence in local theater and to raise funds for AIDS organizations.
-Along with the Arties, the Give For Greatness campaign, and other Artvoice events, the paper raised and donated over $1 million to local charities.
-The Arties theater awards ceremony moved to the public NPR stations WNED/WBFO in 2017 but still retains the title "The Arties".
+For 26 years Artvoice hosted the "Arties" Awards, an event created by Moses and its theater editor Anthony Chase to celebrate excellence in local theater and to raise funds for AIDS organizations.
+Along with the Arties, the Give For Greatness campaign, its Mardis Gras Parade, and other Artvoice events, the paper raised and donated well over $1 million to local charities.
+When the print publication ceased and revenue shortfall threatened the existence of Artvoice, the Arties theater awards ceremony was given to the public NPR stations WNED/WBFO in 2017 to ensure its survival.
+Though the local NPR station produces it, the ceremony still retains the Artvoice title "The Arties".
 Artvoice also ran an annual "Best of Buffalo" competition where readers were able to nominate and vote for their favorite individuals, groups, or companies in dozens of categories including food, people, theater, fine art, and retail.

-In 2014, many of the staff of Artvoice, including Editor Geoff Kelly, left Artvoice to launch a competing weekly newspaper, The Public.
-For nearly three years, both publications competed and existed side-by-side.
-The Public ceased printing in April 2019.
-In 2015, Artvoice merged ownership with the Niagara Falls Reporter.
-The papers combined certain business services editorial control.
-In May 2017, Artvoice ceased their print publication to focus on national and world news and arts.
-Among the columnists associated with Artvoice are educator, Dr. John O. Hunter, Frank Dux and convicted felon Roger Stone.
-Frank Parlato,a convicted felon, is publisher and editor in chief.